 As a bonus, a ricer is simple to use and clean, with few moving parts and little assembly required.
 It’s a cheap hand tool that you can easily nestle into a large drawer or tuck away inside any cabinet, making it a no-brainer addition to any kitchen.

-What we don’t like about potato ricers: The potato ricer, as the name suggests, is designed to work on potatoes.
+The potato ricer, as the name suggests, is designed to work on potatoes.
 Though you can press other soft food items through it to make simple purées, most other vegetables need something a little more forceful to break down their tough fibers and cell walls.
 Unfortunately, that makes a ricer a unitasker, best suited to homes that really love their mash.

 It’s also worth noting that the hopper of a ricer can only handle the flesh of about one potato at a time.
 This is sufficient for day-to-day use, but can really slow your roll if you’re looking to prep larger quantities for the holidays or a special event.